sensepost/berate_radius/README.md

-# hostapd-mana RADIUS Docker
+# Berate_radius helper

-Quick Alpine Hostapd Docker
+Help to quickly create a malicious RADIUS server using hostapd-mana

 ## Get certificate to use: